-Opioid addiction is characterized by compulsive use and a lack of control.
-Once addicted, the urges to use opioids are so intense it can be hard to stop.
-Continuing to use opioids despite major consequences is the ultimate sign of addiction.
+Opioid addiction is the compulsive use and a lack of control of opioids, whether they are medications or illegal substances.
+Once addicted, the urges to use opioids are so intense that it can be hard to stop.
+Continuing to use opioids despite significant consequences is one of the most telling signs of addiction.

 Opioids include, but aren’t limited to:

 A crucial step to overcoming addiction is knowing the signs, but they aren’t always apparent.
-Each person experiences addiction differently, and opioid/opiate abuse can be especially difficult to notice.
-The signs are subtle, but looking closer can save a life.
+Each person experiences addiction differently, and opioid and opiate use can be challenging to notice.
+The symptoms are subtle, but looking closer can save a life.

-Here are seven common signs of opioid abuse and addiction:
+Here are seven common signs of opioid use and addiction.

 1. Behavioral Changes

 Previously enjoyed activities become neglected in favor of getting high.
-The person abruptly switches friend groups, engages in secretive behavior and becomes isolated.
-They hide things, show a tendency to steal and experience legal problems that seem out of the blue.
-Overall, they act differently and something is not right.
+The person abruptly switches friend groups, engages in secretive behavior, and becomes isolated.
+They hide things, show a tendency to steal, and experience legal problems that seem out of the blue.
+Overall, they act differently, and you may feel that something is not right.

 2. Physical Changes